mcraiha/spine-unity-docs/Spine-Unity-YieldInstructions.md

 var track = skeletonAnimation.state.SetAnimation(0, "talk", false);
 yield return new WaitForSpineAnimationComplete(track);
 ```
-Listens for when a `Spine.TrackEntry` finishes playing, when it fires its `Complete` event.
+WaitForSpineAnimationComplete listens for when a `Spine.TrackEntry` finishes playing— ie. when it fires its `Complete` event.

 ### Tips
 - **Memory allocation optimization**: Like Unity's built-in yield instructions, instances of these spine-unity yield instructions can be reused to prevent extra memory allocations.